petericebear/solr-configsets/README.md

     This schema only has the basic field types of only an id and _version_ field.
 - car_portal
     This schema is for a used/new cars portal.
+- laravel_scout
+    This schema will be the placeholder for Laravel Scout.
+(Soon)
 - job_board
     Soon.
 - travel_site